Migration guide - step-by-step instructions

 - You’ll also need to update your functions from Lambda-compatible syntax to use the latest Netlify Functions syntax and wrap them with

-- If your endpoints include any site-specific logic, make sure they are not invoked by surfaces that operate only on teams.
+- If your endpoints include any project-specific logic, make sure they are not invoked by surfaces that operate only on teams.
 For example, the extension details page surface.

 - Finally, when you’re ready, remove your old Integration UI files including